goloshubov/fconfig/README.md

 ```

 ## files repos
-Note that it is possible to keep playbook/roles and dotfiles/configs together in one (and the only) repository, in different repos, or combination of both.
+Dotfiles/configs can be in one (and the only) repository, in different repos, or combination of both.
-The only repository is probably more convenient for ansible-pull (full automation) use case.
-Anyway, it is recommended that playbook and files (configs and dotfiles) are located in separate git repositories.

 The files_repos variable might be defined in group_vars/all.yml, e.g.: